Who We Are

 Empowering Change, Enriching Lives

-We are the library for education in accessible reading and numeracy LEARN.
-We are a non profit organisation dedicated to making positive impact in society by empowering communities and driving meaning full change.
+We are the library for empowerment in accessible reading and numeracy LEARN.
+We are a not Non-profit organisation dedicated to making a positive impact in society by empowering communities and driving meaning full change.

-- We promote the right to access of literary and non literary works for persons who are blind, print disabled or disabled
+- We promote the right to access literary, non-literary and public performance works for persons with print and other disabilities.

 Our Mission